Asset Disposal

 Asset Disposal with a Loss

-If asset disposal proceeds are less than its carrying amount, the loss on disposal is realized, which will then be recorded in the general journal.
+If asset disposal proceeds are less than it’s carrying amount, the loss on disposal is realized, which will then be recorded in the general journal.

 Example

-Staying with 5 Broadgate.
-In reality CK Holdings sold the building in 2022 at a good profit.
-Let’s imagine they had a cashflow crisis in 2020 (two years after their purchase) and felt they had to sell.
-2020 was not a good year for office occupancy due to the effects of the pandemic.
-They may have been happy with a sale of 800m, but will have suffered a loss.
+Continuing with the London building example, let’s assume the new owners may have had a cashflow crisis in 2020 (two years after their purchase for £1bn) and felt they had to sell.
+2020 was not a good year for office occupancy due to the adverse effects of the pandemic.
+Thus, they may have been content with a sale for £800m after 2 years, despite it being a loss.
+Using 100 years depreciation (as per the previous owner) we would record the asset disposal transaction as shown below:

 Workings | £ m | |

-Building cost (remember this is the cost to CK) | 1000 | |
+Building cost | 1,000 | |

 – | Residual value (assuming the land is worth the same) | 300 |